bjlkeng/bjlkeng.github.io/source/posts/probability-the-logic-of-science.rst

 through a similar line of reasoning that the result should be :math:`P(AB|C)=0`.

-The final basic Boolean operator "or" also has a direct analogue in the extended sum
+The last basic Boolean operator "or" also has a direct analogue in the extended sum
 rule:

 .. math::